-PREREQUISITES: Successful completion of MATH 151 with a C or better or equivalent; CS 250 Python.
+PREREQUISITES: Successful completion of MATH 151 (or higher) with a C or higher; CS 250 with a C or higher.
 Algorithms are central to computer science.
 The design and analysis of algorithms requires a combination of creativity and mathematical precision.
 It is both an art and a science.
 In this course We will cover the basic approaches for analyzing and designing algorithms and data structures.
 We will examine efficiency and run-time.
 Over the upcoming weeks, we will explore a variety of ways to model and solve problems that arise in computer science, biology, operations research, networking, and much more.
-We will learn algorithms and problem-solving strategies to include: worst case analysis, recurrence and asymptotics, efficient sorting and selection algorithms, divide and conquer strategies, greedy algorithms, and shortest path.
+We will learn algorithms and problem-solving strategies to include:

+worst case analysis, recurrence and asymptotics, efficient sorting and selection algorithms, divide and conquer strategies, greedy algorithms, and shortest path.
 Additionally, data structures will be studied including: binary search trees, and hash tables.
+The course will normally be offered in the Fall.